A Sh0rT n0vEl FoR oUr FrAcTuReD mInDs

 Yagasawaki frowned.
 "Not what I expected to hear."
+The results were still in her hands.
 He didn't trust her results.
 He'd expected the Chinese scientists to get the solution first, quicker to skirt the ethical concerns.

 "Well you can't argue with the Science here sir."
 She was the type to subconsciously use Science as a proper noun.

 Ezzy dumped the contents of the bottle onto the counter across from him.

 "Have you ever tried this?" she asked.